michaeljm116/axiomo/notes/Axiomo/BeeKillingsInn/Code.md

 * which you can make into a map
 * and reference except hmmm do you load prefabs already?
 * im guessing there'a  reference prefab and then an actual prefab
-* right now there's  g_prefabs which is a map of scene nodes
+* right now there's  g.prefabs which is a map of scene nodes
 * lets check create texture
 # Deck
 * So quesiton is how do i handle the "deck" which tbh shouldn't real ly even bee a deck AHAH GET IT BEE A DECK? but real talk it shouldn't even be a deck but an editable group of statistics but for nwo its a deck of cards